Wednesday, September 30, 2020

 The overall dependency ratio of Barangay Krus na Ligas was 43, which indicates that for every 100 working-age population, there were about 43 dependents (38 young dependents and 5 old dependents).
 This was lower than the overall dependency ratio of Quezon City which was 44 dependents.
 Refer to Table 4 for details.

 The ageing index or the proportion of persons aged 60 years and over per 100 persons under the age of 15 years in Barangay Krus na Ligas registered 24.9 percent.
-This translates to one person aged 60 years and over for every five children under 15 years old.
+This translates to one person aged 60 years and over for every four children under 15 years old.

 Never Been Married Persons Tally 46.8 Percent